dmorse/pscfpp/README.md

 # PSCF - Polymer Self-Consistent Field (C++/CUDA)

-PSCF is a software package for field-theoretic analysis of inhomogeneous equilibrium states of polymer materials with components that tend to phase separate.
-PSCF can perform either self-consistent field theory (SCFT) or some types of stochastic field-theoretic simulation (FTS).
+PSCF is a software package for field-theoretic analysis of inhomogeneous equilibrium states of polymerc materials with constituents that tend to phase separate.
+PSCF can be used to perform either self-consistent field theory (SCFT) calculations or some types of stochastic field-theoretic simulation (FTS) calculations.

 The current version of PSCF is written primarily in C++, supplemented by CUDA to enable the use of a graphics processing unit (GPU).
-See below for a discussion of the relationship to an older Fortran program of the same name.
+PSCF is distributed only in source code form, and so must be compiled by the user.

 ## SCFT and FTS